neuefische/web-exercises/sessions/js-unit-testing/get-animal/README.md

 - Make sure to run `npm install` first.
 - You can run the test via the command `npm run test:watch`
 - You only have to touch the [index.js](index.js) file.

+## Development

+### CodeSandbox

+This project is JavaScript only so there is nothing to view in the "Browser" tab.
+Please select the "Tests" tab to check your progress.

+### Local development

+To run project commands locally, you need to install the dependencies using `npm i` first.

+You can then use the following commands:

+- `npm run test` to run the tests once
+- `npm run test:watch` to run the tests in watch mode
+- `npm run lint` to run the linter

+> 💡 Since this project is JavaScript only there is nothing to preview in the browser.
+Use `npm run test:watch` to check your progress.